This free Google Reviews block includes a variety of options to customize how you display your Google Business information.

-Easily display Google Reviews on your WordPress website using a powerful and intuitive widget.
-Great for restaurants, retail stores, franchisees, real estate firms, hotels and hospitality, and nearly any business with a website and reviews on Google.
+Great for restaurants, retail stores, franchisees, real estate firms, hotels and hospitality, and nearly any business with Google Reviews.

-Google Places Reviews allows you to display up to 3 business reviews with the free version and 5 with the Pro version.
+The Reviews Block for Google allows you to display up to 5 business reviews.
 Setup is quick and easy.
-Simply install the plugin, insert your Google API (free and documented), and drag the widget into any sidebar to configure the options.
+Simply install the plugin, insert your Google API key (instructions provided), and drag the block into the block editor to configure the options.

 - Log into your WP-Admin